viethungpham94/my-website/content/blogs/risk_return.md

 # Returns of financial stocks

-Next, let's choose the [Dow Jones Industrial Average (DJIA)](https://en.wikipedia.org/wiki/Dow_Jones_Industrial_Average) stocks and their ticker symbols and download some data.
+Let's choose the [Dow Jones Industrial Average (DJIA)](https://en.wikipedia.org/wiki/Dow_Jones_Industrial_Average) stocks and their ticker symbols and download some data.
 Besides the thirty stocks that make up the DJIA, we will also add `SPY` which is an SP500 ETF (Exchange Traded Fund).

 We will use the `rvest` package to scrape the Wikipedia page for the constituents of DJIA